RalphRuiz96/Save-The-Sea/README.md

     - [Deaths of fishery observers](https://www.theguardian.com/environment/2020/may/22/disappearances-danger-and-death-what-is-happening-to-fishery-observers)
 5. ### The same organizations that are behind fishing carry out other crimes like drug trafficking, human trafficking and a lot of other crimes.
     > *"When we look at fisheries crimes we have to look at it within the contexct of transnational organized crime, and the same syndicates that are behind illegal fishing are the same criminal groups that are behind drug trafficking, human trafficking and other crimes."* (Hammarstedt, 2021: Seaspiracy)
+6. ### Tax payer money is being used to invest in fishing.
+    > *"So if you think about it, it's really shocking that we subsidize the fishing industry, somewhere in the region of $35,000,000,000, which is the same amount that, according to the United Nations, we'd need to combat world hunger."
+(Hicks, 2021: Seaspiracy)
-6. ### People, of all ages, are being enslaved to do forced labor, the death rate is more than U.S. troops dying over seas!
+7. ### People, of all ages, are being enslaved to do forced labor, the death rate is more than U.S. troops dying over seas!